MCC Swim Lessons & Private Lessons

 Parent and Child Aquatics (Age 6 months-2 years) Max Capacity: 10 participants

-Preschool Aquatics (Ages 3 and 4) Max Capacity: 6 participants
+Water Adjustment Aquatics (Ages 3 and 4) Max Capacity: 6 participants

 Purpose: Familiarize children to the aquatic environment

-Water Adjustment I participants learn skills centering on water acclimation and water comfort which include: water entry, blowing bubbles, floating on front and back, gliding on front and back and exploring independent movement with combined arm and leg movement.
+Water Adjustment I participants learn skills centering on water acclimation and water comfort which include: water entry, blowing bubbles, floating on front and back, gliding on front and back, and exploring independent movement with combined arm and leg movement.
 This level is great for very beginner swimmers and children with water fear or apprehension.

 Water Adjustment II participants build and improve skills learned in Water Adjustment I. These skills include: becoming more comfortable with submersion and putting the face in while swimming, reinforcing and building the floating and gliding skills introduced in Water Adjustment I, and moving independently farther and stronger with combined arm and leg movement.